clio19/TheSwitcher/README.md

   When you click on each division, the app should open a detail screen for the clicked division.
 This detail screen must present an image indicating the light status and the text **“Your** **division** **light is** **state****”** as shown on the prototypes (Next page).
 The images are included on the resources folder.
 (Prototype on next page).

   From the detail screen, you should be able to go back to the divisions list screen.

-  Remember that the final result should be as close as possible to the prototype, so pay attention to details.